HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The **register modes** specify one or two registers for the operation.
 Operand group mode 1 features two sub modes.
 Submode 0 sets "a" to zero and passes the other argument in "b".
 This mode is typically used for operations that use a zero value as one of the arguments.
 For example, the operation "zero - b" can be used in the  SUB instruction, which will subtract the "b" register from a zero value.
 This is essentially a negate operation.
 Operand mode group 1 and sub mode 1 will use "a" and "b" as input to the operation of the instruction.

 The machine addresses memory with a byte address.
 There are indexed and register indexed operand mode groups.
 Operand group mode 2 is the **register indexed address mode**, which will use a base register "b" and add an offset in "a" to it, forming the final byte address offset.
 The **seg** field manages the segment register selection.
 A value of zero will use the upper two bits of the computed offset to select from SR4 to SR7.
 A value of 1 to 3 will select SR1 to SR3.
 SR0 is not used in this operand scheme.
 It is used as a target register for an external branch or a segment scratch register.
-The **dw**** field specifes the data field width.
+The **dw**** field specifies the data field width.
 A value of zero represent a word, 1 a half-word and 2 a byte.
 The computed address must be aligned with the size of data to fetch.

 The final operand mode group is the **indexed address mode** group.
 The operand address is built by adding an offset to the base register "b".
 The offset field is a signed 11 bit field.
 The sign bit is in the rightmost position of the field.
 Depending on the sign, the remaining value in the field is sign extended or zero extended.
-The **dw**** field specifes the data field width.
-A value of zero represent a word, 1 a half-word and 2 a byte.
-The computed address must be aligned with the size of data to fetch.
+The **dw**** field specifies the data field width.
+An opMode value of zero represent a word, opMode 1 a half-word and opMode 2 a byte.
+OpMode 3 is reserved for a double word option, not implemented yet.
+The computed address must be aligned with the size of data item to fetch.

 There are no auto pre/post offset adjustment or indirect modes.
 Indirect addressing modes are not pipeline friendly, they require an additional memory access.
 Pre or post offset adjustments have not been implemented so far.
 Nevertheless, auto pre/post adjustment would be an option for the load/store type instructions.